-Pete Pavel Remek writes the following about the above-mentioned: “Although Grotius uses the concept of public relations between independent people to explain the logical origin of the state, however, he doesn’t note that the historical origin of modern states should be based on those relations”.[i]
+Peter Pavel Remek writes the following about the above-mentioned: “Although Grotius uses the concept of a social contract between free men to explain the logical origin of the state, he does not mean thereby that the historic origin of contemporary states must be based on such a contract [i].

 From the social point of view, state is the consensus of the majority against the minority, the union of the weak and the oppressed against the strong and powerful.
 Accepting the concept of social alliance, Grotius doesn’t consider people as bearers of sovereignty, in other words, he is against the recognition of the supremacy of the will of people over the will of monarchs.
 It is supposed that people had once possessed sovereignty but were deprived of it, when they voluntarily transferred the sovereignty to the people they chose.